The SYSCS_UTIL.SYSCS_EXPORT_QUERY system procedure

 will write the data in the same code set as the JVM in which it is being executed.

-For additional information on using this procedure
+For additional information on using this procedure, see the section

 The following example shows how to export